radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **CidrBlock**: string: The IPv4 CIDR block assigned to the subnet.
  If you update this property, we create a new subnet, and then delete the existing one.
 * **EnableDns64**: bool: Indicates whether DNS queries made to the Amazon-provided DNS Resolver in this subnet should return synthetic IPv6 addresses for IPv4-only destinations.
 For more information, see [DNS64 and NAT64](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-nat64-dns64) in the *User Guide*.
+* **EnableLniAtDeviceIndex**: int (WriteOnly): Indicates the device position for local network interfaces in this subnet.
+For example, ``1`` indicates local network interfaces in this subnet are the secondary network interface (eth1).
 * **Ipv4IpamPoolId**: string (WriteOnly): An IPv4 IPAM pool ID for the subnet.
 * **Ipv4NetmaskLength**: int (WriteOnly): An IPv4 netmask length for the subnet.
 * **Ipv6CidrBlock**: string: The IPv6 CIDR block.